 Push Stone with Stone.
 Delivering Curling Stones from Scotland

-Curling is unjustly avoided among many winter games in Russia.
-Yet, the Russian sportsmen are surprisingly good with this old Scottish game; the Russian female curling team during the last 10 years twice became champion in Europe, and always remains among the 10 strongest teams on the international competitions and winter Olympic Games.
+Curling is unjustly avoided among many winter games in .
+Yet, the n sportsmen are surprisingly good with this old Scottish game; the n female curling team during the last 10 years twice became champion in Europe, and always remains among the 10 strongest teams on the international competitions and winter Olympic Games.

 During the game the participants of the two teams by turn push on ice special granite tools, called stones, towards the marked target on ice ("house").
 Each team consists of four players, and the goal is to strike the opponent's stones from the house, keeping own inside.
 The curling combines outstanding physical control and strategic thinking, as it is important to control the strength applied by the leading player throwing the stone, and its direction, as well as to understand the purpose of moving the stone – to move the opponent's stone from the house, or to stop own stone in required place.